Mechanical amplifier: Swing analogy

 Direct resonance can be equated to someone pushing a child on a swing.
 If the frequency of the pushing (external forcing) matches the natural frequency of the child-swing system, direct resonance can be achieved.
 Parametric resonance, on the other hand, is the child shifting his/her own weight with time (twice the frequency of the natural frequency) and building up the oscillatory amplitude of the swing without anyone helping to push.
 In other words, there is an internal transfer of energy (instead of simply dissipating all available energy) as the system parameter (child's weight) modulates and changes with time.

 Other resonators/oscillators

 Other means of signal enhancement, applicable to both mechanical and electrical domains, exist.
-This include chaos theory, stochastic resonance and many other nonlinear or vibrational phenomena.
+These include chaos theory, stochastic resonance and many other nonlinear or vibrational phenomena.
 No new energy is created.
 However, through mechanical amplification, more of the available power spectrum can be utilised at a more optimal efficiency rather than dissipated.